Bob Paisley: Bishop Auckland and arrival at Liverpool

 Paisley played for "the Bishops" for two seasons until he was signed by Liverpool in May 1939, a few months after his twentieth birthday.
 The Bishops were one of the top non-league teams in England and Paisley called them "the Kings of Amateur Football".
 In Paisley's second season with them, they achieved a treble by winning the Northern League championship, the FA Amateur Cup and the Durham County Challenge Cup.
-The FA Amateur Cup final was played in Durham at Roker Park where the Bishops defeated Willington 3–0 after extra time.
+The FA Amateur Cup final was played in nearby Sunderland at Roker Park where the Bishops defeated Willington 3–0 after extra time.
 During the season, Paisley was approached by Liverpool manager George Kay and promised that he would sign for Liverpool at the end of the season.
 He kept his promise even though Sunderland reconsidered and made another approach.

 Paisley's last match for the Bishops was on Saturday, 6 May 1939 in the Durham County Challenge Cup final against South Shields, also played at Roker Park.
 The following Monday, Paisley travelled by train to Liverpool where he was met at Exchange station by Andy McGuigan who accompanied him to Anfield.
 He signed his contract and began an association that would last half a century.
 His signing on fee was £25 and his wages were £8 a week in the season and £6 a week during the summer.
 He recalled: "I was full of beans that day, but it was very quiet really.
 I was met at the station and after that long trek up Scotland Road in a tramcar, I found there were only one or two youngsters at the ground – Billy Liddell, Eddie Spicer and Ray Lambert.
 The rest had been recruited for the territorials".

 Following pre-season training, Paisley took part in two reserve team games at the start of the 1939–40 season but all competitions were cancelled after war was declared on 3 September.
 Paisley had got to know Matt Busby, who was then Liverpool's club captain and was grateful for the advice and encouragement which Busby gave him.
 Paisley said that Busby was "a man you could look up to and respect".

 On 8 September 1939, the British Government advised The Football Association (the FA) that clubs could stage friendly matches outside evacuation areas and Liverpool were able to take part in such matches, constrained by unavailability of players in the services, throughout the war.
 Liverpool's first wartime friendly was at Sealand Road against Chester on 16 September.
 Paisley took part in 34 of these matches between 1939 and 1941, scoring ten goals.